deco-sites/starting/docs/developing/accept-a-section/en.md

 1. Import the `Section` type from `$live/blocks/section.ts`.

 2. Define an interface for the props of your section component.
-Include a property called `section`, which is of type `Section`.
+Include a property called `myProp`, which is of type `Section`.

 ```tsx
 // MySection.tsx